moreheadm/open_gov_access/.augment/commands/public-comments-summary-xml.md

 <publicComments meeting="{TRANSCRIPT_PATH}">
 </publicComments>

-- Never include explanatory prose or status messages outside of the XML.
+- Never include explanatory prose or status messages in the XML file itself.
+- The only stdout output should be the confirmation message with the output file path.